 You then might be wondering what you can do with all this renewable energy you generated?
 Well, installing electric radiators is a great place to start.

-5.Buy your gas and electricity from a supplier who sells renewable energy – There are loads of energy suppliers out there, with only a small fraction of them using 100% renewable energy.
+5.Buy your electricity from a supplier who sells renewable energy – There are loads of energy suppliers out there, with only a small fraction of them using 100% renewable energy.

 If everybody in the world switched to a supplier that generates their power from off shore wind farms or other environmentally friendly options, there would be no requirement for anything other than green energy.